 Autism is just one part of a person and it doesn’t define who they are.
 By viewing autism as a different ability rather than a disability, we're able to provide the right support to enhance people's lives.

-Being a spectrum condition, autism affects each person in different ways and can make everyday life much more challenging.
+Autism is a spectrum condition which affects each person in different ways and can make everyday life much more challenging.
 Struggling with attention, organisation, time management and emotional control are some common factors that people living with autism and those around them can find difficult.

 We see needs, gifts and talents first, not negative labels - that’s what makes us different.”